 After the proton event, and the passage of the coronal mass itself (which will cause wildly fluctuating magnetic field numbers and very unstable band conditions), the next wave is the electrons, which may last for many hours up to several days.
 When the electron flux rises high enough (greater than about 100 on the chart), and the Bz component is strongly negative at the same time, the solar electrons tend to replace protons and other ions in the ionosphere and lead to improved, if rather strange band conditions.
 Under these conditions, in which the newly-described "F3 layer" is said to be ionized, 10m through 30m can open to the entire sunlit half of the world and remain open for several hours after sunset (with 30m and 20m remaining open throughout the night), and with north-south (transequatorial) paths particularly strong, but at the same time, 40m through 80m will experience weak signals with rapid and deep QSB, and a lot of "frying pan" noise - as much as S6 or more.
 6m and 10m transequatorial openings frequently occur under these conditions as a result of the F3 layer ionization.
 These conditions are often accompanied by polar cap absorption events if the electron flux is high enough.
 These "electron storms" often follow in the wake of coronal mass ejections, so watch the space weather news for information about recent coronal mass ejections that may cause these unusual conditions several days after the ejection event, and then begin watching for this electron flux number to rise.
 When it does, start checking the bands for these unusual conditions.
 You may be the only person on the wide-open band working some rare DX!

 The Aurora affects paths over the poles, and the higher the frequency the greater the effect, so these numbers are important for stations working DX on paths over polar regions, especially on the higher bands.
 The first number is an index of the amount of electrical power currently being carried by the north polar auroral curtains, with 1 equalling ten gigawatts, and 10 equalling 100 gigawatts.
 So the numbers reflect a "decibel-like" logarithmic arrangement - 3 being twice as much current as 1, 6 being four times as much, etc. The stronger the aurora, the more likely a "polar cap absorption" event will be - which causes signals to weaken and have a peculiar "watery" sound to them.
-The "n= " number is the "normalization" - meaning how much confidence can be given to the main number.
+The "n= " number is the "normalization" - meaning how much confidence can be given to the main aurora number.
 The lower the n-number, the higher the confidence - an "n" of greater than 2 means that the numbers should be viewed skeptically.
-These parameters are measured by the POES satellite, which is in a low-earth, not-quite polar orbit, and so it can measure the numbers only every 90 minutes, and then not quite exactly; hence the uncertainty.
+These parameters are measured by the POES satellite, which is in a low-earth, not-quite polar orbit, and so it can measure the numbers only every 90 minutes, and then it does not always pass over the auroral oval; hence the uncertainty.

 The Bz Component is the strength and polarity of the interplanetary magnetic field, relative to the earth's magnetic field.
 It is determined by solar activity, and will therefore vary between positive (same direction as the earth's magnetic field), and negative (opposite magnetic polarity) at various times.
 When it is strongly negative, the earth's magnetic field tends to be cancelled out, at the same time that the field lines are strongly connected to the interplanetary field, which helps solar particles bombard the earth's ionosphere.
 This is the same parameter seen in the Solar Wind Dials.
 See "Solar Wind Dials" below for a more complete description.